- Are you using a DVD driver for Windows 10?

 7. Load BIOS defaults

-- Navigate to Exit tab and select Optimal Defaults
+- Navigate to the Exit tab and select Optimal Defaults

 - Press Enter